bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 Vdrive DC source that can be used to drive the motor.
 Then a linear regulator is used to provide a stable Vdd for the micro-processor.

+A location is left for a user-installed C11 "super capacitor".
+The capacitor must be rated for at least 30V, and should not exceed 1000uF (1F).
+The capacitor may be up to 10mm in diameter, and have 2.5mm or 5mm lead spacing.
+Recommend a 50V 470uF for most applications.

 ### Processor

 A PIC18F06Q40 processor is used in this design.
 PIC processors